krzemienski/awesome-from-stars/README.md

 * [oz123/awesome-c](https://github.com/oz123/awesome-c): A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-... projects out there.
 * [dungahk/awesome-cdk8s](https://github.com/dungahk/awesome-cdk8s): None
 * [cerebroapp/awesome-cerebro](https://github.com/cerebroapp/awesome-cerebro): Curated list of Cerebro plugins and resources
-* [chalice-dev/awesome-chalice](https://github.com/chalice-dev/awesome-chalice): Discover the power of AWS Chalice, the ultimate framework for crafting seamless Python serverless applications.
-With Chalice, you can effortlessly build and manage HTTPS APIs, create web apps using popular front-end toolkits, and serve as the backend for cross-platform desktop and mobile apps developed with Qt for Python.
 * [dastergon/awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering): A curated list of Chaos Engineering resources.
 * [dalinvip/Awesome-ChatGPT](https://github.com/dalinvip/Awesome-ChatGPT): ChatGPT资料汇总学习，持续更新......
 * [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api): Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.